-The Museum was previously located in Winchester House, Southwark Bridge Road, London SE1 the former home of Captain Sir Eyre Massey Shaw and former headquarters of the London Fire Brigade until this was moved to Lambeth in 1937.
+The Museum was previously located in Winchester House, Southwark Bridge Road, London SE1.
+It was the former home of Captain Sir Eyre Massey Shaw and the former headquarters of the London Fire Brigade until this was moved to Lambeth in 1937.
 This complex also housed Southwark Training Centre and Southwark Fire Station within its grounds.
 The Museum covered the history of firefighting in London since the Great Fire of London in 1666 and its collection contained many thousands of artifacts, uniforms, paintings, equipment and appliances spanning many hundreds of years.

 Due to the sale and potential redevelopment of the site, the Fire Station closed in January 2014, the Training Centre in May 2015 and the Museum sadly closed its doors in September 2015.